aluxnimm/outlookcaldavsynchronizer/README.md

 - Reports
 - Status

+For better accessibility the ribbon also supports keytips, accessible via ALT key followed by CDS and SN,SP,GO,AB,RE,ST respectively for the 6 items.

 Use the Synchronization Profiles dialog to configure different synchronization profiles.
 Each profile is responsible for synchronizing one Outlook calendar/task or contact folder with a remote folder of a CalDAV/CardDAV server.

 Beginning with version 2.15.0 advanced configuration settings are hidden by default and you can enable them by clicking on *Show advanced settings* and disable them again by clicking on *Hide advanced settings*.
 The default behaviour can also be configured as a general option, see below.